 Note: you can supply a domain with the group name like “DOMAIN\Adobe Reader” or even in UPN format.

-a valid config file could look like this:
+a valid config file could look like this (since v1.7 you can add comments by starting a line with #):

-to create such a config file, you can use my GetUserFTA utility. you can now (since version 1.4) use protocol handlers in the config file (mailto, https, http, etc) – but http and https will be ignored on Windows 1607. use SetDefaultBrowser instead.
+to create such a config file, you can run “SetUserFTA get >config.txt“. since version 1.4 SetUserFTA also supports protocol handlers in the config file (mailto, https, http, etc) – but http and https will be ignored on Windows 1607. use SetDefaultBrowser instead.

-you can find the ProgId’s also in the registry or with assoc.exe. the easiest way to get what you need, is to manually associate a software with a filetype and then use GetUserFTA or check this registry key for the values (replace .log with your extension):
+you can find the ProgId’s also in the registry or with assoc.exe. the easiest way to get what you need, is to manually associate a software with a filetype and then use “SetUserFTA get” or check this registry key for the values (replace .log with your extension):

 SetUserFTA will get the current users SID, the registry timestamp and calculates the hash. it will write it (including the ProgId and the extension) to the user registry under the subkey referenced above.